MPS AT Department

 Accommodations are practices and procedures that change presentation, response, setting, and/or timing/scheduling of assessments and are intended to provide equitable access during instruction and assessments for students with disabilities (i.e., students with Individualized Education Programs [IEP] or 504 plans).

 Information regarding accommodations for state testing is available on the Arizona Department of Education Website.
-A direct link has been provided to the right of this display and includes AzMERIT Testing Conditions, Tools, and Accommodations Guidance.
-Information is provided in both a printable PDF document and webinar format.
+A direct link has been provided to the right to information related to accessibility and accommodations for state testing.